Cyberax/py-somfy-sdn/README.md

 # Using the library

 The library supports both directly-connected RS-485 adapters (typically implemented as USB-serial adapters), and connections via Ethernet-to-Serial converters.
+It's also possible to use Bluetooth USB-serial adapters to make "wireless" shades.
 The library properly implements the timing restrictions specified in the SDN Integration Guide, with full `asyncio` support.

 To use the library, create a connection factory, a connector, and then exchange the messages: